MohitKambli/Todo-App/README.md

 ### Testing

-Execute the following commands from root directory to test the APIs:
+Execute the following commands from root directory to test the APIs (Make sure to configure your environment variables in the .env file before testing):

 ```
   go test -v .\internal\handlers\get_todos_test.go -run TestGetTodos